 ABE Scholarship Information for Current Students

-The application is typically available for 2 months starting in December and the application deadline is February 1.
-Watch the College of Agriculture Scholarship website for availability.
+The application is typically available October 1 through the application deadline - February 1.
+See the College of Agriculture Scholarship website for more information.

 Many of our Scholarship Sponsors are companies who hire our students or faculty, alumni and friends of the department who want to help us recruit and retain the best students.

 Unless noted on the scholarship, you do not need to apply for each ABE scholarship.
 Filling out the application (above) will allow the ABE Selection Committee to determine scholarships that fit your qualifications.

 Occasionally we have scholarships where the sponsor would like to be involved in the selection process.
 When we get this type of scholarship, we post them and email you about this opportunity.
 Many times, we will use the electronic application (above), and may add a few "extras", such as an essay.
 We would encourage you to consider scholarships.

 Questions Regarding Agricultural & Biological Engineering Scholarships

 For Academic Year 2023 - 2024 the ABE department awarded over $123,000 in scholarships!